lukso-network/docs/docs/tools/lsp-factoryjs/getting-started.md

 When deploying your UP your LSP3 data will be automatically uploaded to IPFS.

-If you already have LSP3 data uploaded then simply pass an IPFS url:
+If you already have LSP3 data uploaded then simply pass an IPFS URL:
 ```javascript
 const myUniversalProfileData = 'https://ipfs.lukso.network/ipfs/QmPzUfdKhY6vfcTNDnitwKnnpm5GqjYSmw9todNVmi4bqy'
 ```

-To create a 'faceless' Universal Profile omit the `lsp3Profile` value.
+To create a 'faceless' Universal Profile, omit the `lsp3Profile` value.
 This can be useful if you wish to create the LSP3 metadata later or create an anonymous UP.

-You can now continue using your UP address
+You can now continue using your UP address:

 ```javascript
 const myUPAddress = myContracts.erc725Account.address;